emilyLiu1059/wwp-parks/README.md

 ## Project for West Windsor Park

-Led Girlscout team members to go to each park to look at the facility and take pictures.
+Led Girlscout team members to visit each park.
+Took picture of the park and facilities.
 Prepare web content and presentation for each park.

 The the initial work that I created for 12 parks for West Windsor Township is located on https://emilywwp.github.io/